iMaymoonah/Py-datatypes-lab/README.md

 - now add 1 more person to the dictionary
 - now delete the first person from the dictionary
 - update the phone number of the last person
-- check if a specific "key" exist in the dictionary (hint: use membership operator)
+- check if a specific "key" exist in the dictionary